peekaboot-org/peekaboot-org.github.io/README.md

 Source for the [Peekaboot](https://github.com/peekaboot-org/peekaboot) documentation site, built with Jekyll and published via GitHub Pages.

-GitHub Pages builds this repository natively: push to `main` and Pages runs its own pinned Jekyll toolchain against it directly.
-There is no GitHub Actions workflow and no Node tooling anywhere in the pipeline. `Gemfile` exists only to mirror that toolchain for local preview, and is excluded from the built site (see `exclude:` in `_config.yml`).

-## The custom domain

-`CNAME` claims `www.peekaboot.org`, which is what `<url>` in the published poms and the dashboard's footer link both point at.
-That host serves the site today, from Cloudflare's edge in front of Pages under a Cloudflare-issued certificate.
-The zone is **proxied**, not DNS-only.
-The apex resolves to nothing, so only `www` works.

-Records on the Cloudflare account holding `peekaboot.org`:

-- `www` → `CNAME` → `peekaboot-org.github.io`.
-In place.
-- the apex, if it should redirect too → `A` records to `185.199.108.153`, `185.199.109.153`, `185.199.110.153`, `185.199.111.153`, and `AAAA` to
-  `2606:50c0:8000::153` through `2606:50c0:8003::153`.
-Not in place.

-GitHub's guidance is to set these DNS-only, because a proxy in front of an unvalidated domain stops Pages issuing its own certificate.
-The live setup takes the other route and lets Cloudflare terminate TLS instead, which works.
-Switching to DNS-only later means waiting for the Pages certificate before enforcing HTTPS.

 ## Local preview

 Run `./serve.sh`.
 It builds the site and serves it at <http://localhost:4000>, rebuilding